Constellation Energy Corporation

 Insurance & Risk Transfer

-Risk Management Framework: Constellation Energy Corporation manages liability, property damage, and other risks associated with its generating stations through insurance and industry risk-sharing provisions.
-The company is self-insured for losses within policy deductibles or exceeding coverage limits.
+Risk Management Framework: Constellation Energy Corporation manages liability, property damage, and other operational risks through a combination of insurance and industry risk-sharing provisions.